Alix1713/travelweather/README.md

 I would like to thank my tutor for finding the {} I forgot to take off the API key Cheng for helping me with my json
-AskBCS for helping me get it from 1970 to current day
+AskBCS for helping me get it from 1970 to current day Also the book Javascript and Jquery by Jon Duckett for being a great reference guide